ZeljkoBenovic/vmex/README.md

 This tool aims to ease this export procedure, by exporting (`all` or `filtered by name`) VM into a nicely formatted Excel file.

 ## Usage
+Download `vmex` binary for your OS from the [releases](https://github.com/ZeljkoBenovic/vmex/releases) page.
+Run the binary with the appropriate flags, as shown in the [example](https://github.com/ZeljkoBenovic/vmex/releases) below.

 ### Flags
 * `host` - `vCenter` host url
 * `user` - `vCenter` username